Savor these Offbeat Places to Visit in Austria

 The Waldviertel in Austria is not only interesting in the warmer months of the year.
 The higher elevations of the hilly landscape in the Waldviertel in Lower Austria ensure, that the landscape becomes a winter wonderland in winter.
 We experienced this during the Advent season on a short getaway in the Wellness Hotel Schwarz Alm.
 We experienced winter wellness, which can hardly be more beautiful.
 The hotel is tucked away in a clearing in the woods.
 It is surrounded by forests and meadows.
 The nearest major road is a few kilometers away.
 As well as the town Zwettl.
 This contributes to the fact, that we can enjoy pure peace in this hotel.

-Due to this we are experiencing the magic of winter, especially because of the seclusion of the hotel.
-In the morning, frost flowers decorate the windows of our room.
-When eating a fire flickers in the fireplace and creates a feel-good atmosphere.
+On top of that, the fact that we are experiencing the magic of winter, especially because of the seclusion of the hotel.
+When eating flickers a fire in the fireplace and creates a real feel-good atmosphere.
 In the area around the hotel there is a lot to discover during the day.
 We visit Zwettl Abbey with its gingerbread house exhibition.
-In Heidenreichstein we learn, how Waldviertel cheese is produced - including a tasting of the cheese.
-And in the Castle Heidenreichstein we enjoy the Christmas season with a glass of punch at the Christmas market.
+In Heidenreichstein we learn how Waldviertel cheese produced - of course with a tasting of the cheeses.
+And in the castle Heidenreichstein we enjoy the Advent season with a glass of punch at the Christmas market.

 After eventful rides through dreamlike winter sceneries, we enjoy the wellness treatments in the hotel Schwarz Alm all the more in the evening.
 Relax in the warmth overlooking a winter landscape, that couldn't be better.
 A stay in the Wellness Hotel Schwarz Alm is a real insider tip for people, who like to savor their trips.

 Source: own research on site at the invitation of Waldviertel Niederösterreich Tourismus.
 Our opinion remains our own.